Optional Group Critical Illness Insurance in Canada

 Once verified, the claim is approved, and the applicable lump-sum payout is made to the insured based on the level of coverage purchased.
 Payout typically occurs within 1-2 weeks of claim approval.

-Any applicable exclusions or limitations are also reviewed to determine if they impact the claim—for example, a 90-day exclusion period for cancer coverage after the initial effective date.
+Any applicable exclusions or limitations are also reviewed to determine if they impact the claim.
+For example, a 90-day exclusion period for cancer coverage after the initial effective date.

 The streamlined claims process is intended to provide funds to the insured as quickly as possible to aid in their treatment and recovery from a severe illness.